Ballistyxx/blimp-utils/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details (not created yet, but assuming MIT).
+This project is licensed under the MIT License - see the `LICENSE` file for details